franciskershaw/crockpot/README.md

 This particular iteration of the application is very much a prototype, with fairly limited CRUD functions available to general users.
 However, now that the groundwork has been laid, the app has a lot of potential to scale up with plenty of new features on the way in version 2.

+You can find the link the repository [here](https://github.com/franciskershaw/crockpot-node), and the live website can be viewed [here](https://www.crockpot.app/)

 ## Table of Contents

 * [Core Features](#core-features)